b-magic/SW_SVN/README.md

 ### How this all works
 * There's a central server that stores all the CAD files and their history.
-* Everyone "checks out" a local copy of the latest version.
+* Everyone "checks out" a local copy of the repository from the server.
 All local files are 'read-only' by default.
 * Want to edit a file?
 Take the 'lock', which 1) checks with the server that you have the latest version, then 2) tells the server no one else is allowed to get write-access.
 * Finished your changes?
 "Commit" your changes to the server.
 You can keep your lock to continue working, or release your lock so the next person can lock & edit it.
 * Don't like your changes?
 You can release your lock and revert your copy to the latest on the server.